OPEN FOR BOOKINGS FROM MAY 2022

 Martel became even more prosperous In the 19th century due to the truffle trade and many more houses were built around the edge of the medieval centre.

 To find out more information about Martel click on the link below.

-Visiting Martel is like stepping back in time.
-The medieval centre is full of quaint houses and shops, set out higgledy piggledy, along cobbled stone streets..
+The medieval centre of Martel is full of quaint houses and shops, set out higgledy piggledy, along cobbled stone streets..
 Martel has many examples of medieval architecture including enormous wooden doors, stone arches, turrets and the remains of the 12th and 14th century ramparts.
 The wooden halle in the market square is where the weekly market takes place.
 Palais de la Raymondie, built by the tax collector, Bernard Raymondi in the 13th century, is now the Mairie (Town Hall) and also houses the tourist office.

 The famous seven towers are the

 Martel has numerous shops and boutiques and there is even an organic grocery store.
 There are two pharmacies, a newsagent selling English newspapers, boulangeries and a wine cave.
 A small family run grocery store is in the medieval centre and a large intermarche is on the edge of the village.
 Boutiques selling clothing, accessories, jewellery, local arts & crafts and homewares line the cobblestone lanes and a couple of brocante stores are great for browsing in.

 Martel also has its own farmers market on Wednesdays and Saturdays, selling fresh local produce and specialty items such as fruit, vegetables, charcuterie, cheese and olives.
 It is very much a community event and an opportunity for the locals to meet.